tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 ---

-Our [Tenzir Query Language (TQL)](/language) is a pipeline language that works by chaining operators into dataflows.
+Our [Tenzir Query Language (TQL)](/language) is a pipeline language that works by chaining operators into data flows.
 When we designed TQL, we specifically studied Splunk's [Search Processing Language (SPL)][spl], as it generally leaves a positive impression for security analysts that are not data engineers.
 Our goal was to take all the good things of SPL, but provide a more powerful